-4. Fair Value Measurements- On February 3, 2008 the Company adopted SFAS No. 157, "Fair Value Measurements" ("SFAS 157"), as clarified by FSP FAS 157-3 "Determining the Fair Value of a Financial Asset When the Market for That Asset Is Not Active," for financial assets and financial liabilities.
-SFAS No. 157 defines fair value, establishes a framework for measuring fair value and expands disclosure about fair value measurements as follows:
+4. Fair Value Measurements- On February 3, 2008, the Company adopted SFAS No. 157, "Fair Value Measurements" ("FAS 157").
+FAS 157 defines fair value, establishes a framework for measuring fair value and expands disclosure about fair value measurements as follows:

-- · Level 1- Quoted prices in active markets for identical assets or liabilities; - · Level 2- Quoted prices for similar assets or liabilities in active markets or inputs that are observable; - · Level 3- Inputs that are unobservable.
+- · Level 1- Quoted prices in active markets for identical assets or liabilities; - Level 2- Quoted prices for similar assets or liabilities in active markets or inputs that are observable;

+Level 3- Inputs that are unobservable.

-In October 2008, the FASB issued FSP No. 157-3, "Determining the Fair Value of a Financial Asset When the Market for That Asset is Not Active" ("FSP 157-3").
-FSP 157-3 clarifies the application of SFAS No. 157 to financial assets for which an active market does not exist.
-Specifically, FSP 157-3 addresses the following SFAS No. 157 application issues:
+The Company adopted FSP FAS No. 157-3, "Determining the Fair Value of a Financial Asset When the Market for That Asset is Not Active" ("FSP 157-3"), which was issued in October 2008 and became effective immediately for any unissued financial statements.
+FSP 157-3 clarifies the application of FAS 157 to financial assets for which an active market does not exist.
+FSP 157-3 applies to financial assets within the scope of accounting pronouncements that require or permit fair value measurement in accordance with FAS 157.